Tom Preissing: Amateur

 Preissing played four years as a forward on the varsity team at Rosemount High School before moving on to play two seasons with the Green Bay Gamblers of the United States Hockey League (USHL).
-It was with the Gamblers that then-head coach Mark Osiecki converted Tom to a defenseman, paving the way for his future hockey successes.
+It was with the Gamblers that then-head coach Mark Osiecki converted Preissing to a defenseman, paving the way for his future hockey successes.
 Preissing played for Colorado College of the Western Collegiate Hockey Association (WCHA) and was a top-ten finalist for the Hobey Baker Award; he also captained the Tigers in his senior year.
 He earned NCAA - West First All-American honors and holds the WCHA record for most goals by a defenseman in a season with 23 in 2002–03.

 Professional

 Preissing was signed as an undrafted free agent by the San Jose Sharks on April 4, 2003.
 After a strong training camp with the Sharks, Preissing was a surprise inclusion on the opening night roster for the 2003–04 season.
 Tom played the full season with the Sharks where he had 2 goals and 17 assists in 69 games.
 He was praised for making the step directly from college to the NHL without stopping in the American Hockey League (AHL) and was named San Jose's rookie of the year in 2004.
 In the 2005–06 season, Preissing broke out, scoring 43 points in 74 games to have the second-highest-scoring season by a defenseman in Sharks history, behind only Sandis Ozoliņš.
 He also carried a +17 plus-minus rating, which ranked first among Sharks defensemen.

 On July 9, 2006, Preissing and Josh Hennessy were traded by the Sharks to the Chicago Blackhawks for Mark Bell.
 Chicago immediately traded the two, along with Michal Barinka and a second-round draft pick in the 2008 NHL Entry Draft, to the Ottawa Senators in exchange for Martin Havlát and Bryan Smolinski.
 Preissing then spent the 2006–07 season with Ottawa, recording 38 points in 80 games and posting the third-best plus-minus rating (+40) of any NHL player.
-He helped the Senators reach the Stanley Cup final, in which they lost to the Anaheim Ducks in five games.
+He helped the Senators reach the 2007 Stanley Cup Finals, in which they lost to the Anaheim Ducks in five games.

 On July 2, 2007, Preissing signed a four-year, $11 million contract as an unrestricted free agent with the Los Angeles Kings.
 In the 2007–08 season, his first with the Kings, Preissing suffered in production, scoring only 24 points in 77 games, and his plus-minus slipped to –6.
 Preissing was benched for four games into the early stages of the 2008–09 season.
 After stepping up his play Preissing was then hampered by illness and upon recovery was assigned to the Kings affiliate, the Manchester Monarchs of the AHL on March 4, 2009, for the rest of the season.